 - design issues that need to be discussed

-- any other information you feel the City of Parramatta needs to assess your application.
+- any other information you think we need to assess your application.

-Recommended for all larger scale residential and commercial developments where the State Environmental Planning Policy No 65 - Design Quality of Residential Apartment Development known as (SEPP 65) applies.
+We recommend that our Design Excellence Advisory Panel evaluates all larger scale residential and commercial developments where the State Environmental Planning Policy No 65—Design Quality of Residential Apartment Development known as (SEPP 65) applies.

 - residential flat buildings

 - mixed use developments with a residential component

 - if the building is 3 or more storeys and 4 or more dwellings.

 The panel will evaluate your application and provide feedback and recommendations.